Bordon

 Bordon is a town in the East Hampshire district of Hampshire, England.
 It lies in the interior of the royal Woolmer Forest, about 5 mi southeast of Alton.
 The town forms a part of the civil parish of Whitehill which is one of two contiguous villages, the other being Lindford.
 The civil parish is on the A325, and near the A3 road between London and Portsmouth, from which it is buffered by the rise of the wooded Woolmer Ranges.
 Bordon is twinned with Condé-sur-Vire in Normandy, France.

 Unlike its nearest towns, Petersfield, Farnham and Alton, Bordon has not been a market town, having developed as a military area.
-Many of the facilities are on or near the A325, a former toll road (turnpike) that connects Farnham to the A3 to its south.
+Many of the facilities are near the former A325, a toll road (turnpike) that connected Farnham to the A3 to its south and passed though Bordon and Whitehill; the A325 now by-passes the built-up area.
 Local facilities include The Phoenix Theatre and Whitehill and Bordon Leisure Centre.

 Education

-Primary schools in Bordon include Bordon Infant School (bis), Weyford Nursery, Woodlea School and Weyford Primary, as well as secondary education facilities including Oakmoor School on Budds Lane, and Hollywater School, a Special Education establishment.
-Bordon is also home to the Future Skills Centre, a £3.8 million construction training centre which is part of the Basingstoke College of Technology group.
+Primary schools in Bordon include Bordon Infant School, Weyford Nursery, Woodlea School and Weyford Primary.
+Secondary education facilities include Oakmoor School on Budds Lane and Hollywater School, a Special Education establishment.
+Bordon was also home to the Future Skills Centre, a £3.8 million construction training centre which was part of the Basingstoke College of Technology group until 2024.

 In November 2019, Mill Chase Academy closed after 60 years, being replaced by Oakmoor School.

 History

 The town has been an army base with a defunct railway station.
-Bordon camp was first laid out in 1899 by the Highland Light Infantry, directed by Royal Engineers, and following interruption by the Second Boer War, was occupied by the army from 1903.
+Bordon Camp was first laid out in 1899 by the Highland Light Infantry, directed by Royal Engineers, and following interruption by the Second Boer War, was occupied by the army from 1903.
 The first occupants of Quebec barracks were the Somersetshire Light Infantry, returning from South Africa in April, and the 2nd Battalion Devonshire Regiment arrived at St. Lucia Barracks from South Africa in June.
 Bordon Camp was home to the Canadian Army during both of the world wars and the town is dotted with concrete slabs on which tanks and armoured cars were parked.
-Bordon is home to the Royal Electrical and Mechanical Engineers (REME), providing trade training, both basic and supplementary, to its soldiers, supported by the School of Electrical and Mechanical Engineers (SEME).
+Until 2016, Bordon was home to the Royal Electrical and Mechanical Engineers (REME), providing trade training, both basic and supplementary, to its soldiers, supported by the School of Electrical and Mechanical Engineers (SEME).
 The Longmoor Army Ranges, a forest firing range, is south of the town.
 Bordon railway station was linked to both the main railway network, and by light railway to the Longmoor Military Railway.